scottogletree/website_build/content/post/ISSRM_twitter/index.md

 summary: Analysis of conference twitter for ISSRM2018.
 tags:
 - Social media
-title: Conference twitter at #ISSRM2018
+title: Conference twitter at ISSRM2018
 ---

-I recently attended the International Symposium on Society and Resource Management (ISSRM) in Snowbird, Utah.
+I attended the International Symposium on Society and Resource Management (ISSRM) in Snowbird, Utah.
 It was a great conference in a great location!

 To look at one aspect of the event I collected tweets that used the conference hashtag - #ISSRM2018.
 Here's what I found.